$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Resolving singularities

-\begin{cor} Let \(M\) be a \(S^1\)-manifold of dimension at least six with simply connected non-spin maximal stratum and without fixed point components of codimension two such that all singular strata of \(M\) are orientable.
-Then \(M\) admits an invariant metric of positive scalar curvature which is normally symmetric in codimension \(2\) if and only if there is an equivariant bordism whose singular strata are orientable between \(M\) and a manifold \(M'\) which admits such a metric and has no fixed point components of codimension two. \end{cor}
+\begin{cor} Let \(M\) be a \(S^1\)-manifold of dimension at least six with simply connected non-Spin maximal stratum and without fixed point components of codimension two.
+Then there is an \(0\leq l\leq (\dim M-1)/2\) such that the equivariant connected sum of \(2^l\) copies of \(M\) admits an invariant metric of positive scalar curvature if there is an equivariant bordism from \(M\) to a manifold \(M'\) which admits a metric which is normally symmetric in codimension two, has no fixed point components of codimension two and all whose singular strata are orientable. \end{cor}

 \begin{proof} Let \(Z\) be a equivariant bordism between \(M\) and \(M'\).
-Then there might be codimension two fixed point components in \(Z\).
+Then there might be codimension-two fixed point components in \(Z\).
 But by assumption they do not meet the boundary.
 Therefore we can cut them out of \(Z\).
-This construction leads to a new bordism \(Z'\) between \(M\) and \(M'\amalg M_1\amalg\dots\amalg M_k\), where the \(S^1\) acts freely on the \(M_i\).
-After attaching handles of codimension at least \(3\) to \(Z'\), we may assume that the \(M_i/S^1\) are simply connected and not spin.
-Since the \(M_i/S^1\) are not spin, it follows from Theorem C of \cite{berard83:_scalar} that there is an invariant metric of positive scalar curvature on each \(M_i\).
+This construction leads to a new bordism \(Z'\) between \(M\) and \(M'\amalg M_1\amalg\dots\amalg M_k\), where \(S^1\) acts freely on the \(M_i\).
+After attaching handles of codimension at least \(3\) to \(Z'\), we may assume that the \(M_i/S^1\) are simply connected and not Spin.
+Since the \(M_i/S^1\) are not Spin, it follows from Theorem C of \cite{berard83:_scalar} that there is an invariant metric of positive scalar curvature on each \(M_i\).

+By Lemma~\ref{sec:s1-manifolds-not-4}, we can replace \(Z'\) by an equivariant bordism \(Z''\) between several copies of \(M'\amalg M_1\amalg\dots\amalg M_k\) and a disjoint union of copies of \(M\) such that all singular strata in \(Z''\) which do not meet the copies of \(M\) are orientable.
+By adding traces of \(0\)-dimensional equivariant surgeries we can assume that there is a bordism between \(M'\amalg M_1\amalg\dots\amalg M_k\) and an equivariant connected sum \(N\) of several copies of \(M\) such that all singular strata in the bordism which do not meet \(N\) are orientable.
 Hence, the corollary follows from Theorem~\ref{sec:more-results}. \end{proof}

 Note that if the \(T\)-manifold \(M\) satisfies condition C, then for all closed subgroups \(H\subset T\) the fixed point set \(M^H\) is orientable.

 \begin{lemma} Let \(M\) be a \(S^1_0\)-manifold, where \(S_0^1=S^1\), which satisfies condition C such that there is a fixed point component \(F\) of codimension two.
 Then there is an invariant metric of positive scalar curvature on \(M\) which is normally symmetric in codimension two. \end{lemma} \begin{proof} This follows from an inspection of the proof of Theorem~2.4 of \cite{wiemeler15:_circl} and Lemma 24 of \cite{MR2376283}.
 We use the same notation as in the proof of Theorem~2.4 of \cite{wiemeler15:_circl}.